datable-be/AI4_C_datasets/README.md

   * unique identifier
   * filename
   * license given by the content provider
+  * landing page: a url to the object in the original context on Europeana
+  * url: a url to the machine-readable metadata on Europeana (requires an [Europeana API key](https://pro.europeana.eu/page/apis))
   * source: image provenance
 * Annotations
   * unique identifier